dpwiese/php-ftp-chartjs/README.md

 > Simple and seamless file transfer to Amazon S3 using SFTP, FTPS, and FTP

+This seemed like it could be a cheap and simple way to throw some sample data into an S3 bucket and configure an FTP endpoint to give access to that data.
-But at $0.30 per hour just to have the FTP endpoint enabled was about $216/month which was way too much.
+But at $0.30 per hour just to have the FTP endpoint enabled was about $216/month which was way too much, so I never figured out whether it was simple or not.
 There didn't seem to be any other good cheap or free FTP servers for such a project - just somewhere to throw a few megabytes of data and test reading the data from an FTP client.
 EC2 seemed like a convenient and flexible way to go.

-Check the EC2 [On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/) a t3a.nano is $0.0047 per Hour or less than $3.50/month.
+Checking the EC2 [On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/), a t3a.nano is $0.0047 per Hour or less than $3.50/month.
-After launching the instance the following links were helpful to connect:
+After launching the instance the following links were helpful:
 [Connect to your Linux instance using an SSH client](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) and [Get information about your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-get-info-about-instance) which said:

 > For Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`.